BLCM/bl3mods/Apocalyptech/README.md

     unlocks world Mayhem 4 drops or not, but you can use `expanded_legendary_pools` for that.
 - `early_bloomer.txt` - Unlocks all weapon types, elements, manufacturers,
-  etc, from the very beginning of the game.
-Note that this doesn't unlock Anointed drops, that's one thing I haven't figured out.
-(It also doesn't unlock the Eridian Resonator or Translator.)
+  anointments, etc, from the very beginning of the game.
+The main things I still haven't figured out is unlocking the Eridian Resonator and Translator, so those are still locked behind story progression.
 - `expanded_legendary_pools.txt` - Adds all unique items into the main legendary drop pools, not that BL3 needs bigger legendary pools.
 Includes all Bloody Harvest, Maliwan Takedown, and Mayhem 4 items (which will drop